Back to Destinations Page

 Day 4 | Explore the cracks and crevices of the Baths on Virgin Gorda

 There’s an early wake up call on Day 4 for those who want to arrive at The Baths in Virgin Gorda before the bustling tourists.
-These stunning 50 million year old rock formations are busy during high season, which is why we want to get you there early to enjoy the serenity.
+These stunning 50 million year old rock formations are busy during high season with the charter boats, which is why we want to sail you there early to enjoy the serenity.

 At the end of the day, we’ll take a short sail over to Scrub Island or Marina Cay for the night.
-After choosing your evening anchorage between dinner at Pusser’s or a more fine dining option at Scrub Island Resort – it’s time for sundowners!
+After choosing your evening anchorage between dinner at Pusser’s or a more fine dining option at Scrub Island Resort – it’s time for sundowners in the Caribbean!

 Day 5 | Your playground awaits in the beautiful waters of the North Sound

-On Day 5, we’ll make our way over to the North Sound.
+On Day 5 of your BVI yacht charter, we’ll sail to the North Sound.
 You’ll have the option to stop at Dog Island for some remarkable snorkeling or scuba diving activities.
-These dives are notorious for being discovered by the legendary Jacques Cousteau – the undersea explorer famous for inventing many of the scuba devices we use today.
+These dives in the BVI are notorious for being discovered by the legendary Jacques Cousteau – the undersea explorer famous for inventing many of the scuba devices we use today.

-Leverick Bay is bustling with Caribbean island entertainment.
+Leverick Bay is bustling with Caribbean island entertainment during your sailing charter.
 From dinghy sailing, kiteboarding, hiking lookouts, BBQ pig roast, and Jumbie performers – this spot is a one-stop shop Caribbean playground.

 Day 6 | Feast on lobsters after paddleboarding the reefs of Anegada

 The sail to Anegada will take a couple of hours since it lies 12 miles due north of the North Sound.
+It’s one of the most secluded BVI islands you can sail to.
 You will be rewarded by some of the bluest and most pristine waters in the British Virgin Islands along with some of THE tastiest lobster in the Caribbean Sea.

 Anegada is another incredible spot for kiteboarding, windsurfing, and even bonefishing with the locals.
-Let the friendly locals treat you to their fresh seafood alongside an amazing sunset.
+Let the friendly locals treat you to their fresh seafood alongside an amazing Caribbean sunset on your vacation.

 Day 7 | Jost Van Dyke is stunning and gets even better with their local Painkiller drinks

-This is the longest sail of your British Virgin Island sailing charter – it takes four to five hours to get from Anegada to Jost Van Dyke.
+This is the longest sail of your BVI sailing charter – it takes four to five hours to get from Anegada to Jost Van Dyke.
 This sail can be broken up with a lunch break for you at Guana Island if you prefer.
 If not, we’ll head straight to the watering hole of Jost Van Dyke – Great Harbour.

-Sandy Spit is also along the way, which is one of our favorite stops!
+Sandy Spit is also along the way, which is one of our favorite stops on this sailing itinerary!
 This charming 360 degrees of white sandy beach surrounded by deep turquoise blue waters will have you feeling relaxed in no time.

 The infamous Foxy’s is also easily accessible from the Great Harbour anchor.
-This bar is island vibe at its finest with the sweet sounds of the owner Foxy Callwood.
+This bar is “island vibe” at its finest with the sweet sounds of the owner Foxy Callwood.
+He also hosts a delicious Thanksgiving dinner here if you plan on chartering during the holidays!

-Soggy Dollar Bar is another go-to spot on Jost Van Dyke specifically known for their famous Painkiller drinks.
-Made with the local Pusser’s rum, it's the best way to finish a long day on sailing on the Caribbean Sea.
+Soggy Dollar Bar is another go-to spot on Jost Van Dyke during your sailing charter specifically known for their famous Painkiller drinks.
+Made with the local Pusser’s rum, it's the best way to finish a long day sailing on the Caribbean Sea.

 Day 8 | After a morning swim, chow down on BBQ and sip your last cocktail in Cane Garden Bay